UXSoc/uxsoc-apps-cms/src/pages/index.md

           * Creates and designs appealing posters and visual collaterals to grab the attention of audiences.

-          * Manages campaigns and multimedia to be posted across print and online platforms to ensure that the organization is well represented and marketed.
+          * Oversees campaigns and multimedia to be posted across print and online platforms to ensure that the organization is well represented and marketed.

-          * Manages the organization’s online presence on social media like Instagram in which we showcase our portfolio.
+          * Manages the organization’s online presence on social media such as Instagram in which we showcase our portfolio.
         title: AVP for Branding
       - description: >-